Safeguarding

 Senior, support-organisation, accessibility and assisted-booking technology support

 We do not provide medical, therapeutic, disability-support, aged care, personal care, transport, emergency, financial, legal or crisis services.
-Technology support for a person with disability, an NDIS participant, an aged care resident, a senior or a client of a support organisation is not a promise that we are an NDIS registered provider, aged care provider, health provider, support coordinator, plan manager, care-service provider or emergency responder unless expressly stated in writing.
+Technology support for a person with disability, an NDIS participant, an aged care resident, a senior or a client of a support organisation is not a promise that we are an NDIS registered service partner, aged care service partner, health service partner, support coordinator, plan manager, care-service service partner or emergency responder unless expressly stated in writing.

 Safeguards for tutoring, scam/security and home visits